dyhes/zulip/templates/zerver/help/include/replying-to-messages.md

 {start_tabs}

-1. Click the **Message...** button at the bottom of the Zulip window.
+1. Click the **Message...** button at the bottom of the Aloha window.

 {!compose-and-send-message.md!}